CEAMA pitches for rationalisation in GST on energy-efficient products, industry projected to grow to ₹1.5 lakh cr by 2025

 He added that the wedding season has provided a boost to demand during the post-festival season, which is typically lean season for the industry.
 Industry is also hoping for a good summer season sales next year.

-CEAMA, which held its 44 th Annual Conference on Thursday, announced the appointment of Sunil Vachani, Co-Founder and Executive Chairman of Dixon Technologies is the newly elected president succeeding Braganza.
+CEAMA, which held its 44th Annual Conference on Thursday, announced the appointment of Sunil Vachani, Co-Founder and Executive Chairman of Dixon Technologies, as the newly elected president, succeeding Braganza.